 - Temperature fluctuations: Ich thrives in cooler waters, but rapid temperature changes can also stress fish.

-Raising the water temperature to 28-30°C accelerates the parasite’s life cycle, making it more vulnerable to treatments.
-However, Jørgensen (2017) reported that a temperature of 32°C can destroy the parasite, although its application on a large scale in aquaculture is limited.
+- Raise the temperature (Thermotherapy): Gradually increase the aquarium temperature to 28-30°C (82-86°F).
+This accelerates the parasite’s life cycle, forcing trophonts to detach and tomonts to release theronts faster, thereby exposing them to medication.
+Notably, Jørgensen (2017) reported that a temperature of 32°C (89.6°F) can destroy the parasite, although its application in large-scale aquaculture is limited.

-- Malachite Green: A classic treatment against external parasites.
-This chemical targets free-living stages and those within the fish’s epidermis.
-However, malachite green has been reported to have carcinogenic and teratogenic effects, leading to its ban in food fish in several countries.
+- Malachite Green: A stock solution can be prepared and dosed carefully.
+It is effective but toxic in overdose and can stain silicone seals and aquarium decorations.
+This chemical acts against the parasite’s free-swimming stages and those within the fish’s epidermis.
+However, carcinogenic and teratogenic effects of malachite green have been reported, leading to its ban for use in food fish in several countries.

 - Copper sulfate: Effective in killing theronts at concentrations of 1 mg/L for 13 minutes, though its toxicity depends on water parameters.
 Copper sulfate prevents transmission but can be toxic to fish in low-alkalinity waters and is not approved for food fish.